upsidedownlabs/upsidedownlabs.github.io/software/chords/chords-python/index.rst

 Overview
 =========

-The **Heart Rate with ECG** is a real-time application designed to visualize and analyze Electrocardiogram (ECG) data using the Lab Streaming Layer (LSL) protocol.
+The **ECG with Heart Rate** is a real-time application designed to visualize and analyze Electrocardiogram (ECG) data using the Lab Streaming Layer (LSL) protocol.
 Built with Python and PyQt5, this application provides a graphical interface for monitoring ECG signals, detecting R-peaks (heartbeats), and calculating the heart rate in real time.
-It leverages signal processing techniques and the `neurokit2` library for accurate R-peak detection and heart rate estimation.
+It applies signal processing techniques and utilizes the `neurokit2` library to estimate R-peak detection and heart rate.

 Features
 =========